CarlosZBent/Personal-Web-2.0/src/content/blog/make-exclusive-telegram-bot.md

 From that info that we get in JSON format, we must take only the `id` of the `chat` object, which is inside the `message` object.
 You can see the group's name in the `title`, so you can identify the stuff easier.
 The `id` will be a large number preceded by a hyphen (`-`).

 Now we have the group's `id`.
-If, when browsing the data from the API request, all that data is missing, and instead we get only a `true`, best option is to get the bot out of the group and then add it again, then check again the request data after sending an update to the bot.
+If, when browsing the data from the API request, all that data is missing, and instead we get only a `true` response, best option is to get the bot out of the group and then add it again, then check again the request data after sending an update to the bot.

-Let's get to the fun part now, coding.
+Let's get to the fun part now.

 That `id` we copied from the request data, we will save it on a variable.